mmazinjameel/Demo/README.md

 # Demo
 <br>
-This is a demo project
+This is a demo project.